neallivesay/nilpotent-completions/README.md

-# Explicit upper nilpotent completions
+# Explicit upper nilpotent matrix completions

 This project contains an implementation (written in Python3 and NumPy) of the algorithm specified in the research article by [[TODO]](#1).